 What's New on this site:

-PG&E through the Pacific Energy Center is offering curriculum and consultation for adaptation into new or existing courses for four priority topic areas in energy efficiency: Building Science Fundamentals for Energy Efficiency; Commercial Building Energy Audits and Analysis; HVAC Technician Commercial Quality Installation and Maintenance (QI/QM); and Lighting Technology and LEW Design (Light + Efficiency + Wellbeing).
-Applications are due February 27, 2015.
+PG&E through the Pacific Energy Center offered curriculum and consultation for adaptation into new or existing courses for four priority topic areas in energy efficiency: Building Science Fundamentals for Energy Efficiency; Commercial Building Energy Audits and Analysis; HVAC Technician Commercial Quality Installation and Maintenance (QI/QM); and Lighting Technology and LEW Design (Light + Efficiency + Wellbeing).
 Click here to learn more.